microsoft/moaw/workshops/serverless-overview/workshop.md

 ## Process the event

-We'll now build a Logic App workflow that will trigger when a blob will be uploaded to the storage account created earlier.
+You'll now build a Logic App workflow that will trigger when a blob will be uploaded to the storage account created earlier.
 This section of the Lab will describe all the steps that the Logic App will take to address this scenario :

 ![logic-apps-hol-overview](assets/logic-app-hol-overview.png)